Our History and Dave’s Story

 Foundation Timeline and Milestones

 The Foundation celebrates finding permanent families for 13,000 children who had lingered in foster care across the United States and Canada.
-Statewide expansion of the program begins in Texas and Massachusetts.
 The 25th A Home for the Holidays special airs in December.

 • 2019

-The Foundation celebrates more than 9,500 adoptions through Wendy’s Wonderful Kids, including 1,000 in Ohio which was the first state to fully expand the program with 56 Wendy’s Wonderful Kids recruiters statewide.
-Statewide expansion of the program begins in Oklahoma.
+The Foundation celebrates more than 9,500 adoptions through Wendy’s Wonderful Kids, including 1,000 in Ohio which was the first state to fully expand the program.

 The Foundation receives a one-year planning grant from the Edna McConnell Clark Foundation to take Wendy’s Wonderful Kids to scale.